Deutsche Bank to pay $150M over relationship with Jeffrey Epstein

 NEW YORK -- Deutsche Bank has agreed to pay $150 million in penalties over its relationship with Jeffrey Epstein as part of a consent order with regulators in New York, the state's Department of Financial Services said Tuesday.

-Deutsche Bank classified Jeffrey Epstein as an honorary PEP, politically exposed person.
-The high-risk classification resulted in enhanced transaction monitoring of Epstein's accounts.
-However, the Department of Financial Services said, "this scrutiny was not tailored to the specific risks that he posed."
+Deutsche Bank classified Jeffrey Epstein as an honorary PEP, politically exposed person, and the high-risk classification resulted in enhanced transaction monitoring of Epstein's accounts.
+However, the Department of Financial Services said, "This scrutiny was not tailored to the specific risks that he posed."

 According to the consent order, while Epstein held accounts at Deutsche Bank, he sent more than 120 wires totaling $2.65 million.
 Some of those went to alleged co-conspirators or "women with Eastern European surnames for the stated purpose of covering hotel expenses, tuition and rent."